I Don't Want It at All

 "I Don't Want It at All" is the debut international single by German singer Kim Petras, released on 1 August 2017.
 It was co-written and co-produced by Petras and Aaron Jennings, along with Dr. Luke and Cirkut.
-It is the first of eleven singles that form the artist's unofficial project Era 1.
+It is the first of eleven songs, released from 2017 to 2019, that form Petras' "Era 1" project.

 The song reached number 54 on the US Dance Club Songs chart in March 2018.
 A music video was released in October 2017 featuring a cameo appearance by Paris Hilton.

 Background and composition

 Petras and rapper Aaron Jennings, better known as Lil Aaron, came up with the idea for and hook of the song soon after meeting when Petras, who had been on a shopping trip, brought several bags into the studio.
 Although he was not officially credited, the track was also worked on by songwriter Aaron Joseph, who was signed to Dr. Luke's publishing company Prescription Songs after Luke and his management had heard about Joseph corresponding with a hacker he believed to be Luke.
 Through this, Joseph was introduced to Petras and contributed to the track.